RexMortem/Python-Chess-NEA/README.md

 Despite its defects, this project represented a milestone in my programming journey; this was my first large solo project.
 I'm also proud of it being functional despite its unnecessary complexity, and it has a decent amount of self-commenting (and commented) code.

-ThisThis as also my first exploration of basic AI algorithms such as Min-Max and Alpha-Beta Pruning.
+This was also my first exploration of basic AI algorithms such as Min-Max and Alpha-Beta Pruning.